Origin: Yame, Fukuoka, Japan

 Sencha Fuyu no Hana - Hoshino Seichaen

 Sencha Fuyu no Hana is a newlimited edition tea from Hoshino Seichaen, produced annually in mid-November.
 It is an extremelyspecial and exclusive tea because of the particular type of production.
 The Sencha is rolled and dried by hand on a table heated with wood charcoal.
 This method of preparation is called "Hoiro" which is also the name of the table they use in this case for rolling and cooking the Sencha leaves.
 The table is covered with rice paper, and it is heated from below.
-In many places, it is heated with electric wires, but traditionally wood charcoal is used.
+In many places, it is heated with electric wires, but traditionally, wood charcoal is used.

 Here is Gyokuro Fuyu no Hana, prepared by the same method of preparation.

-"Flowers blossomed in the cold winter.
+"The flowers bloomed in the cold winter.

-and a flower blossomed in my heart.
+and a flower bloomed in my heart.

 Oku-Yame tea has a rich aroma that will warm

-my mind and body.
+the mind and body.

 Enjoy the moment!"期間限定冬の華 八女煎茶 Kikan gentei fuyu no hana